Manual (English)

 For selected students:

-• Participate in the preparatory sessions for living in France that will be held between May 2024 and August 2024, in Mozambique.
+- Participate in the preparatory sessions for living in France that will be held between May 2025 and August 2025 in Mozambique.
 Some sponsors may offer intensive French courses during this period.
+This preparation implies a commitment on the part of the candidate to be available as soon as the results are announced, regardless of their personal situation (student, worker, etc.).
+Failure to fulfil this obligation will result in the funding of the scholarship being cancelled;

 For applicants on the waiting list:

 There is a good chance that wait-listed students can move up in the main list, depending on availability.
 They will be informed individually.
 Thus, applicants on the waiting list are highly encouraged to continue the procedure and secure their registration in French higher education institutions.
-They will have to participate in online French courses and possible internships.
+They will have to participate in the same activities on the main list.
 If they fail to do so, they will be removed from the list.